jschuller/jschuller/README.md

 ## About Me

 I'm an experienced Cloud Architect and Platform Product Owner focused on enabling business transformation with emerging processes and technologies.
-My expertise includes the enablement of teams to move quickly and safely while delivering measurable value with particular focus on AI/ML, DevOps and Data Governance solutions.
+My expertise includes enabling teams to move quickly and safely while delivering measurable value with particular focus on AI/ML, DevOps and Data Governance solutions.

 ## Current Interests